edubois9119/edubois9119.github.io/README.md

 ## Career Objectives

-I am a Software Developer with a background in Java and Android software development.
-I went from knowing very little about software development to creating an Android maze game application and working on team to create a mobile version of the game Dominion.
+I am a Software Developer with a background in Spring, Java, and Android software development.
+In my current role I am creating new microservices and updating and customizing current applications.
 I am a hard-worker, a quick-learner and I enjoy helping others while making a difference in our world.
 I am enjoying every minute of software development and can't wait to see what's next!

 ## Technical Toolbox:
 * Programming Languages